NEKR1D/PC-OPTIMIZATION/README.md

 > [!WARNING]
 > - Tweaks are experimental
+> - Tailored for Intel, Nvidia and Windows environment
 > - Expect increased temperatures, power consumption and CPU/GPU usage.
 > - Use the scripts provided as a reference to test and tailor settings to your own environment.